OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: System Design

 \subsection{Runtime Executor}

-Runtime Executor integrates an SLO-aware \emph{Token Deposit} that decouples token generation from its delivery and a \emph{KV manager} that enforces the KV placements pulled from the \emph{Planner}.
+Runtime Executor integrates an SLO-aware {Token-Deposit} that decouples token generation from its delivery and a \emph{KV manager} that enforces the KV placements pulled from the \emph{Planner}.

-\paragraph{SLO-aware Token Deposit.} Rather than delivering each token as soon as it is generated, \ours{} decouples token generation from its delivery.
+\paragraph{SLO-aware Token-Deposit.} Rather than delivering each token as soon as it is generated, \ours{} decouples token generation from its delivery.
 Doing so allows us to convert any early latency margins into a reserve that can be spent to hide SLO violations.
-Upon generation, the token is simply appended to the \emph{Token Deposit}.
+Upon generation, the token is simply appended to {Token-Deposit}.
 While the deposit is non-empty, the Executor delivers exactly one token per SLO interval.
 An SLO violation is visible only when the deposit is empty.
 In this case, the next token is delivered as soon as it is generated.
 If a request is paused or preempted, the deposit continues to drain, hiding the SLO violations until it empties.
 Once a request finishes, no further violations can occur, and any remaining tokens are delivered in a single burst.

-\autoref{fig:deposit}a illustrates how the token deposit helps hide SLO violations for a single request.
+\autoref{fig:deposit}a illustrates how Token-Deposit helps hide SLO violations for a single request.
 During the early decode iterations, the KV cache is still small, so the generation latency margin remains well below the SLO, and the deposit balance grows steadily.
 As soon as the generation latency exceeds the SLO, the deposit is drawn down.
 Although the backend incurs many more SLO violations, the deposit masks a significant portion of them from the user, with no additional computation or memory traffic.
 The same buffering logic smooths over transient latency spikes, as shown in \autoref{fig:deposit}b.
 The arrival of a long-prompt, short-output request (\revmajor{i.e., Request 2}) pushes the decode latency over the SLO temporarily, but this spike is mostly absorbed by deposited tokens until it empties.

-\revminor{ The token deposit buffer is a CPU-resident FIFO that stores a 4B integer for each generated token.
-Its size is dynamic, but the footprint is negligible with typically only hundreds of KBs.
+\revminor{ The Token-Deposit buffer is a CPU-resident FIFO that stores a 4-byte integer for each generated token.
+Its size is dynamic, but the footprint is negligible, typically only hundreds of KBs.
 Enqueue and dequeue operations are fast regardless of the buffer size.}

 \paragraph{KV Manager.} The KV manager \emph{enforces} the placement produced by the solver and keeps it consistent throughout decoding.
 It maintains up-to-date GPU-CPU block tables that record each request's KV cache address and track the next write location for every decode iteration.
 When a new placement arrives, the manager computes the delta with respect to the current layout and performs the minimum data movement needed to realize it.
 For requests whose future layers remain offloaded, the manager writes each freshly generated KV entry directly to its designated slot in host memory, bypassing GPU capacity altogether.
 Finally, because a new placement can change the split between KV blocks on GPU and the \emph{prefetch buffer}, the manager reallocates GPU memory so that the buffer always spans a \emph{contiguous} range of blocks big enough to hold the worst-case layer transfer dictated by \autoref{eq:capacity}.